 Solution 3: Establish a reward system

-Everyone loves when their achievements get recognized, be it at the workplace or not – it acts as a great motivator, especially in challenging times.
+Everyone loves when their achievements get recognized, be it at the workplace or not – it acts as a great motivator and boosts employee satisfaction, especially in challenging times.
 Set KPIs and think of how to reward employees when they meet them.
 Bonuses, gift cards, or professional development coaching in desired direction are always a good surprise.

 Challenge #6 Inefficient time management